Python API Reference#

 set_size: a dictionary mapping volume IDs (int) or material tag names

 (str) to target mesh sizes (floats).
 Material tags are resolved to all volume IDs that have that tag.
+Only used by the gmsh backend.

 volumes: a list of volume ids (int) to include in the mesh.
 If left

 as default (None) then all volumes will be included.
+Only used by the gmsh backend.

 Returns:#